FIVE FROM FINLAND: Games

 You finally got a great game on your hands, but are you unsure whether it will sink or swim on the market?
 Or, worse still, are you worried that its path to launch may be obstructed by the prejudices of the publisher?
 These Finns let the people decide.
 The thumbs-up or -down is given by hundreds of live users who share their experience of the game, offering the developers the opportunity to tweak their ideas.

-The evaluating party is not made up of just anybody, mind you.
-They are selected from the tens of millions of active users of Hill Climb Racing, a massively popular mobile game series developed by Fingersoft, the Oulu-based parent company of Round Zero.
+The evaluating body is not made up of just anybody, mind you.
+The members are selected from the tens of millions of active users of Hill Climb Racing, a massively popular mobile game series developed by Fingersoft, the Oulu-based parent company of Round Zero.

 Originally published in August 2019